bedrocksystems/BRiCk/doc/sphinx/machine.rst

 Assembly Interoperation
 #############################################################

-This section describes the mechanisms that |project| uses to connect C++ concepts to the underlying generated machine code These connections are generally necessary in low-level code that inter-operates with assembly.
+This section describes the mechanisms that |project| uses to connect C++ concepts to the underlying generated machine code.
+These connections are generally necessary in low-level code that inter-operates with assembly.
 For example, accessing C++ memory from assembly, calling C++ functions from assembly, changing the address space that the C++ program is running in, etc.